Mets' Davis, O's Santander lose arbitration, Rays' Choi wins - WHIZ News

 Choi had a base salary of $850,000 last year and earned $427,148 in prorated pay, including performance bonuses.

+Right-hander Jack Flaherty went to a hearing with St. Louis on Friday, asking for a raise from $604,500 to $3.9 million.
+The Cardinals argued for $3 million to arbitrators Howard Edelman and Steven Wolf and Walt De Treux.

+Flaherty was 4-3 with a 4.91 ERA in nine starts, striking out 49 and walking 16 in 40 1/3 innings.
+He was eligible for arbitration for the first time.

-Still scheduled for hearings are Los Angeles Dodgers catcher Austin Barnes and pitcher Walker Buehler; Tampa Bay reliever Ryan Yarbrough; Houston shortstop Carlos Correa; St. Louis pitcher Jack Flaherty; Chicago Cubs outfielder Ian Happ; Los Angeles Angels pitcher/outfielder Shohei Ohtani; San Francisco second baseman Donovan Solano; and Atlanta pitcher Mike Sorotka and shortstop Dansby Swanson.
+Still scheduled for hearings are Los Angeles Dodgers catcher Austin Barnes and pitcher Walker Buehler; Tampa Bay reliever Ryan Yarbrough; Houston shortstop Carlos Correa; Chicago Cubs outfielder Ian Happ; Los Angeles Angels pitcher/outfielder Shohei Ohtani; San Francisco second baseman Donovan Solano; and Atlanta pitcher Mike Sorotka and shortstop Dansby Swanson.

 Teams won seven of 12 hearings last year, including six of the first seven, and had a winning record for the fourth time in six years.